Marinara Sauce, A Pantry StaplePosted on June 6, 2012

 My secret for making quick and easy weeknight recipes is Marinara Sauce.

 If you like whipping up home cooked meals in a snap, consider adding a low-fat, vegan marinara sauce as a pantry staple in your kitchen.
 A good, jarred marinara makes a timesaving base for many plant-based recipes such as lasagna, pastas, chili, sauces, casseroles and more.
 Look for a jarred rather than canned marinara, to avoid a metallic taste in the sauce.
-Read the label to make sure there are no diary or meat products used in the sauce.
+Read the label to make sure there are no dairy or meat products used in the sauce.
 Purchase and try several brands, until you find the one that tastes good to you.
 Keep several jars stocked in your pantry at all times for use when you are preparing last minute recipes and when time is at a premium.

 Kale and Marinara Sauce with Angel Hair